Nick Foles: Personal life

 Foles is a Christian.
 In 2018, he was working online as a graduate student at Liberty University, earning his master's degree in divinity.
-He has stated that he plans to become a pastor after his football career, saying, "I want to be a pastor [...]
+Foles has stated that he plans to become a pastor after his football career, saying, "I want to be a pastor [...]
 I took a leap of faith last year and signed up to take classes at seminary.
 I wanted to continue to learn and challenge my faith.
 It's a challenge because you are writing papers that are biblically correct."

 Foles married Tori Moore, who is the younger sister of former NFL tight end Evan Moore, in 2014.
 Moore and Foles were briefly teammates with the Eagles in 2012.
 The couple's daughter was born in 2017.
 Their son was born on June 19, 2020.

 While playing for the Eagles, Foles lived in Haddonfield, New Jersey, but put the home up for sale after signing with the Jaguars in 2019.
-Foles then purchased a home in Ponte Vedra Beach, Florida, that same year, but put it up for sale in 2020 after he was traded to the Bears.
-In 2020, he purchased a home in Glencoe, Illinois, for $2.8 million.
+He then purchased a home in Ponte Vedra Beach, Florida, that same year, but put it up for sale in 2020 after being traded to the Bears.
+In 2020, Foles purchased a home in Glencoe, Illinois, for $2.8 million.

-In 2018, he wrote his autobiography, Believe It: My Journey of Success, Failure, and Overcoming the Odds, which debuted at No. 5 on the New York Times best-seller list.
+In 2018, Foles wrote his autobiography, Believe It: My Journey of Success, Failure, and Overcoming the Odds, which debuted at No. 5 on the New York Times best-seller list.
 He donated the proceeds of the book to charity.
 Foles also has his own charitable foundation called the Foles Believe Foundation.